 Your information is being collected for the following purpose(s):-

 To support my role as an elected member, e.g. to allow me to undertake case work on behalf of individual constituents, to represent the interests of my constituency, and to further the interests of the ward in which I serve.
-Please also note that in relation to any face to face surgery that I hold, and which a member of the public attends, I require to obtain the contact details of any person(s) who attend, in relation to the current track and trace system requirements, set down by the Scottish Government.

 The lawful basis for collecting your information in most circumstance will be:-